vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 The second part secures the application using [mTLS](https://docs.vespa.ai/en/mtls.html).

 **Troubleshooting:** The [troubleshooting-startup-multinode](https://vespa.ai/resources#troubleshooting-startup-multinode)
-training video goes through various issues to help setting up a multinode cluster.
+training video goes through various issues to help set up a multinode cluster.
 See this if getting problems during the procedures below.

 There are multiple ways of deploying multinode applications, on multiple platforms.